 Commodity Pool Operator

 A commodity pool operator is an individual or a firm that solicits and receives funds from clients for investment in commodity futures, options on futures, and any vehicles that trade on commodity futures exchanges in aggregate.
 A CPO aggregates client funds in a pool and then invests these funds in one central account, thus pooling that capital.
 While there are many similarities between a CTA and a CPO, the CFTC has specific rules that set the two apart.
 In short, a CTA does not hold funds, but only directs them on behalf of clients.
 A CPO holds funds and invests them.

 Regulation of Futures

 All of these professionals, who do business in the futures markets, must pass a proficiency test that the NFA administers.
 That exam is the Series 3 exam.
 Some experts vying for these roles may be exempt from taking the exam, so long as the regulatory body, the CFTC, approves that exemption.

 The regulatory environment for commodity futures trading and brokering dates back to the 1970s.
 This is around the time when retail investors became active in futures markets and Congress created the CFTC.
 The CFTC has gradually expanded the regulatory requirements for all professionals involved in these markets.

 Futures markets operate with a high degree of leverage.
 Therefore, the potential for significant gains has attracted many investors and traders in recent decades.
 However, when there is a high profit potential, there always exists a potential for significant losses, as well.

 The CFTC has five commissioners that serve staggered five-year terms.
-The newest commissioner was sworn in on July 15, 2019, and the longest-serving commissioner was sworn in on Aug.
+The longest-serving commissioner was sworn in on Aug.
 15, 2017.
 Commissioners are nominated by the president and confirmed by the Senate.
 There is a limit that no more than three commissioners from the same political party can serve at the same time.